Skip to content

 Gritter image

-During wintry conditions our overnight gritting programme makes the roads safer and free of ice for morning traffic.
-We provide approximately 500 grit bins across the city.
+During wintry conditions our overnight gritting programme makes our most important roads safer and free of ice for morning traffic.
+We also provide over 500 grit bins across the city for community use.

 Gritting during winter period

-We aim to keep the most important roads clear during the winter period (runs between October - March), which includes all main roads and bus routes.
-This is approximately 180 miles of main roads, more than a third of the city’s entire road network.
+We aim to keep the most important roads clear during the winter service period (runs between October - March), which includes the resilient road network, bus routes, emergency service infrastructure and known problem locations.
+This equates to 180 miles of main roads - more than a third of the city’s entire road network.

 We spread rock salt also known as grit on our roads using gritters, which are specially designed lorries with spreading units attached.
 By spreading grit on the roads, it prevents freezing and ice forming maintaining safe road conditions and the safety of residents.